mohamedsalama/create-tomcat-linux/README.md

 tomcat server port located on /config/server.xml file under tomcat folders

-to start service you will need to run below command by root user
+to start service you will need to run below command by root user or you can sudo it
 ```
 systemctl start user1-tomcat.service
 ```